 Injury to tissue, muscles, or joints can cause neuropathic pain.
 Similarly, back, leg and hip problems or injuries can cause lasting nerve damage.
 While the injury may heal, the damage to the nervous system may not.

 As a result, you may experience persistent pain for many years after the accident.

 Accidents or injuries that affect the spine can also cause neuropathic pain.
 Herniated discs and spinal cord compression can damage the nerve fibers around the spine.

 Infections are a common cause of neuropathic pain.
 People with HIV or AIDS can experience this unexplained pain.
 A syphilis infection can also cause burning, stabbing, and unexplained pain.
-Shingles, which is caused by the chickenpox virus, can trigger long-lasting neuropathic pain.
+Shingles caused by the chickenpox virus can trigger long-lasting neuropathic pain.

-A rare form of neuropathic pain is called phantom limb syndrome, and this syndrome can occur when a limb of the body (an arm or a leg) has been amputated.
-Despite the loss of that limb, your brain still believes that it is receiving pain signals from the removed body part.
+A rare form of neuropathic pain is called phantom limb syndrome, which can occur when a limb of the body (an arm or a leg) has been amputated.
+Despite losing that limb, your brain still believes it receives pain signals from the removed body part.

 What is happening, however, is that the nerves near the amputation are failing and sending faulty signals to your brain.
-In addition to the arms or legs, phantom pain may be felt in the fingers, toes, ears, and other parts of the body.
+In addition to the arms or legs, phantom pain may be felt in the fingers, toes, ears, and other body parts.

 Diabetes is responsible for 30 percent of neuropathic cases, according to the Cleveland Clinic.
 Chronic diabetes can affect how your nerves work.
 People with diabetes commonly experience loss of sensation and numbness, followed by pain, burning, and stinging in the limbs and fingers.